daniel-hynd-occ/xamarin-react-native/README.md

 # Xamarin + react-native binding & sample project [![Build Status](https://www.bitrise.io/app/b3d5e7123fea85f8/status.svg?token=kL4Osd_HE45B1xGIH9wqVA&branch=master)](https://www.bitrise.io/app/b3d5e7123fea85f8)

+##Added Comments
+1. React-native-svg support was added for iOS
+2. JS methods can take arguments

+####How the .a svg library was built:
+(for all possible architectures, rename respectively after creation to prevent overwriting) xcodebuild -project RNSVG.xcodeproj -sdk iphonesimulator11.4 -arch x86_64 -configuration Debug clean build xcodebuild -project RNSVG.xcodeproj -sdk iphonesimulator11.4 -arch i386 -configuration Debug clean build Only these 2 architectures are available for debugging.
+Combine the above into one fat library file: lipo -create -output libRNSVG.Debug.a libRNSVG.iphonesimulator-x86_64-Debug.a libRNSVG.iphonesimulator-i386-Debug.a

+xcodebuild -project RNSVG.xcodeproj -sdk iphoneos11.4 -arch arm64 -configuration Release clean build xcodebuild -project RNSVG.xcodeproj -sdk iphoneos11.4 -arch armv7 -configuration Release clean build Combine them all in one fat library: lipo -create -output libRNSVG.Release.a libRNSVG.iphoneos-arm64-Release.a libRNSVG.iphoneos-armv7-Release.a

+####How to Add/Amend exported native methods to JS:
+#####call it from index.js
+	-it must be exported in ApiDefinition.cs
+#####build for iOS and Android (from inside C:\Development\git\xamarin-react-native\binding)
+	yarn bundle-ios
+	yarn bundle-android
+#####build and debug SampleApp

+####TO DO
+make callback work on JS

+##Original Comments
 This project is inspired and based on https://github.com/cluxton/xamarin-react-native.
 Credits to him, for his good work! :+1:

 #### Whats in the box?